RobJMal/vamr_2024_project/README.md

 - Dataset download and setup

 ### Environment setup
-To create a conda environment with all of the dependencies and Python version, run the following command:
+To create a conda environment with all of the dependencies and Python version, run the following commands.
+Because the visual odometry pipeline we created is a Python package, it will need to be installed as one, hence the second commands:
 ```
 conda env create -f environment.yml
+pip install -e .
 ```

-If you are not running Conda, run the following command.
-Ensure that your Python's environment is 3.12 or greater:
+Alternatively, install the package dependencies direclty using pip install.
+Note that your Python version should be 3.12 or greater:
 ```
+pip install -r requirements.txt
 pip install -e .
 ```